caiostringari/deepwaves/README.md

 ## 7. Active Wave Breaking Segmentation

-The neural networks developed here call also be used for image segmentation.
+The neural networks developed here can also be used for image segmentation.
 Please refer to [`Image Segmentation`](segmentation/README.md).

 ## 8. Wave Tracking